serverless/serverless/docs/providers/aws/events/msk.md

 # MSK

+[Amazon Managed Streaming for Apache Kafka (Amazon MSK)](https://aws.amazon.com/msk/) is a fully managed streaming service that uses Apache Kafka.
+Amazon MSK can be used as event source for Lambda, which allows Lambda service to internally poll it for new messages and invoke corresponding Lambda functions.

+## Simple event definition

 In the following example, we specify that the `compute` function should be triggered whenever there are new messages available to consume from defined Kafka `topic`.

 In order to configure `msk` event, you have to provide two required properties: `arn`, which represents an ARN of MSK cluster and `topic` to consume messages from.